Blessed Event Birth Services Inc

 What is jaundice?

 Bilirubin is a yellowish substance that is a byproduct when red blood cells are broken down.
 Red blood cells are always being broken down and replaced by the body.
 Bilirubin is normally broken down by the liver.
 Jaundice occurs when bilirubin builds up faster than the liver can break it down and eliminate it from the body.
-Newborns have more red blood cells than adults and they begin transitioning from fetal red blood cells which have a unique hemoblogin to regular red blood cells after birth.
+Newborns are transitioning from fetal red blood cells which have a slightly different form of hemoglobin to normal red blood cells.
+That process begins right after birth.
+Their liver is just beginning to function so that makes them more susceptible to jaundice.

 How common is jaundice in a newborn?

-It is pretty common, 60-84% of newborns born at term will experience some level of jaundice in the first week of life.
+It is pretty common, 60% to 84% of all newborns born at term will experience some level of jaundice in the first week of life.
 It even has a name, physiologic jaundice because it is considered normal.

 How will I know if my baby has jaundice?